Kylie Jenner Flaunts Her Dangerous Curves In A Tight Gold Dress

 Kylie Jenner is Kardashian royalty!

 Says fans after seeing the sultry Instagram photo of her posing in a revealing gold mesh dress and fur-trimmed crown perched on her head.
 In the post titled 2019 Calendar Dropping This #BlackFriday, the 21-year-old is teasing a sale of merchandise — and — perhaps even a sexy calendar that she’ll be discounting on the official Kylie Jenner Shop.
-The sultry post of the KUWTK star promoting Black Friday sales on her website has received over two million likes since it was uploaded two hours ago.
+The sultry post of the KUWTK star promoting Black Friday sales on her website has received over 2 million likes since it was uploaded two hours ago.

 The makeup mogul is shown in the pic sitting with her legs crossed, and her pose illustrates a guitar-shaped figure that’s about to bust out of the stretchy gold dress.
 Jenner tops off the regal vibe with a chunky gold necklace adorned with crosses, along with matching earrings.
 The image shows the reality TV star reaching up and placing a faux diamond-encrusted gold crown on her newly ash blonde hair to boot.
 Kylie’s matte lips, glamorous makeup, and flawless skin are on point, as well.

-Instagram users jumped on the coronation bandwagon and began worshipping the regal stunner in the comments.
+Instagram users jumped on the coronation bandwagon and began worshiping the regal stunner in the comments.

 Ilufr.gh sent Kylie Jenner a crown emoji and proclaimed her “KING KYLIE????,” while renlambert_ commented “such a king????.”
 Others realized a Kylie crowned is supposed to be a queen, and fans such as matin_zy313 commented, “Queen (fire emoji).
 “La queen (heart emoji),” Ayelenblanco wrote,